 The Olympic torch is the most famous flame in the world.
 It was kept burning throughout the celebration of the ancient Olympics and reintroduced in modern times at the 1928 Summer Olympics in Amsterdam.

-Of course in ancient times there was no need to transport the flame as the games were always held at Olympia in Greece.
+Of course, in ancient times, there was no need to transport the flame as the games were always held at Olympia in Greece.
 Despite that, the flame was never allowed to die.
 It wasn’t until 1936 that the modern convention of moving the Olympic Flame via a relay from Greece to the Olympic venue began.

-How Does The Olympic Torch Get Transported?
+How Does The Olympic Torch Relay Work?

-In more recent years technology has played a part in keeping the flame alive.
+In recent years technology has played a part in keeping the flame alive.
 In 1976, the flame was transformed into a radio signal and transmitted from Athens by a satellite which triggered a laser beam and relit the flame in Canada.

 The design of the torches used in the relay is different and changes for each Olympic Games.
 From Montreal’s beer can on a red stick to Beijing 2008’s steel club, being asked to design the Olympic torch is the jewel in the crown for any designer.